-I anticipated some time ago that in event of our securing Federal control of the sale and distribution of morphine and cocaine, the fiends would turn to Indian hemp, and for that reason incorporated that drug in
+I anticipated some time ago that in event of our securing Federal control of the sale and distribution of morphine and cocaine, the fiends would turn to Indian hemp, and for that reason incorporated that drug in the proposed act for the control of the interstate traffic in narcotics.
+In addition to this use by Hindus in this country, I have learned on good authority that it is commonly used by the Syrian element in our population.
+You certainly should have your legislature do something in regard to the control of Indian hemp.

-&lt;sup>75 According to Patricia Morgan , "the author systematically reviewed all indices related to the Hindu or East Indian population in California from 1910 to 1920 for information on this matter.
-None was found in the San Francisco Chronicle or Examiner.
-In addition the author reviewed the Senate and Assembly journals for those years and found no mention of the drug under any name except in the California statutes" (op. cit., p.89 n5).
+California statutes" (op. cit., p.89 n5).
 Similar negative results were obtained by this author in a review of West Coast newspaper indices and pharmacy journals up through 1915.

-&lt;sup>76 Report of the Indian Hemp Drugs Commission, 1893-94, Ch.
+85 Report of the Indian Hemp Drugs Commission, 1893-94, Ch.
 VIII, Section 410, p152.

-&lt;sup>77 Jogesh Misrow, op. cit., p.
+86 Jogesh Misrow, op. cit., p.
 14.

-&lt;sup>78 Rajani Kanta Das, op. cit., p.
+87 Rajani Kanta Das, op. cit., p.
 82.

-&lt;sup>79 Millis, op. cit., p.
+88 Millis, op. cit., p.
 385; Hindu Immigration, hearings of the House Committee on Immigration relative to restrictions of immigration of Hindu laborers, 63rd Congress, 2nd Sess, Pt.
 II, Feb.
 19, 1914, p.
 75 and Pt V, Apr.
 30, 1914, p.
 170.

-&lt;sup>80 Hindu Immigration, hearings of the House Committee on Immigration relative to restrictions of immigration of Hindu laborers, 63rd Congress, 2nd Sess, Pt I: Feb.
+89 Hindu Immigration, hearings of the House Committee on Immigration relative to restrictions of immigration of Hindu laborers, 63rd Congress, 2nd Sess, Pt I: Feb.
 13, 1914, p.
 22.

-&lt;sup>81 Mrs. Patterson had resided ten years in Calcutta, a center of Indian ganja culture, but had apparently not been impressed by a problem.
+Mrs. Patterson had resided ten years in Calcutta, a center of Indian ganja culture, but had apparently not been impressed by a problem.
 Calcutta had the highest rate of ganja usage in India, amounting to 5.4% of the population, according to the Report of the Indian Hemp Drugs Commission: Ch.
 VIII, pp. 128-131.